chinamike65/hugo-tuolesi/content/book3/book3en.md

 8. Possessing power refers to having sufficient and outstanding conditions in various aspects such as body, wisdom, and ability.

-The body is strong and healthy, and can endure asceticism like Venerable Milarepa.
+When the body is strong and healthy, it can endure ascetic practices like Venerable Milarepa.

 If you have enough wisdom, you won't get tired when you practice the Dharma, your mind won't get tired easily, your ability to endure is strong, and it's easier to practice diligently.

 347

-The above is a precious human body with the eight virtues.
+We have just described a precious human body with the eight virtues.

-Relying on a human body with the eight virtues to practice the Dharma, it is very comfortable, very happy, relatively relaxed, liberating and attaining Buddhahood faster.
+When we can rely on a precious human body with the eight virtues to practice the Dharma, it is very comfortable, very happy, relatively relaxed, liberating and attaining Buddhahood faster.

 When the conditions are met, it will be very convenient and easy to forgive others.

 348

 The sixth section summarizes the path of the mortals.

 In the path of the mortals, the real practice is the ten virtues and taking refuge.

 After completing these two dharmas, later generations will obtain the fruits of humans and heaven.